 Each year, the volume of cybersecurity threats continues to steadily climb, with more than billion malware programs out there and approximately 560,000 new pieces of malware being detected each day.
 All the while, regulations, such as the General Data Protection Regulation (GDPR) are constantly evolving.
 This means even the most minor of security breaches can be incredibly devastating for your organization, leading to negative publicity, hefty fines and a loss of confidence in your brand.
+To effectively avoid the effects of a cyberattack, your business needs to be prepared with proactive cybersecurity strategies.

 At Smarthost Design Technologies, we can help you implement a proactive approach to cybersecurity that sees your business is protected on all fronts in a dynamic, complex and ever-evolving threat landscape.
 This means understanding your organization, including its systems, applications and user base, identifying where vulnerabilities lie and addressing security risks before an attack ever occurs.
 This article will delve into how to do just that with a dedicated technology partner by your side.